Homas/RpiDNS/README.md

 #### Logging In

+RpiDNS uses session-based authentication with bcrypt password hashing, rate limiting on login attempts, and multi-user support.
 To access RpiDNS, navigate to the URL where RpiDNS is hosted on your network.
 Enter your credentials:
 - **Username** - Your assigned username (case-sensitive)
 - **Password** - Your account password (case-sensitive)